rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.8.0.txt

 -----------------
 bug fixes
 - fix overview page in MSIE
+- escape HTML entities properly in the web UI
+- fix incorrect display of mirrored queues as unsynchronised after database failover
 - give sensible error if user tags field is missing
-- escape HTML entities properly in the web UI
 - fix [Admin] etc links which were broken in some browsers
 - fix wrong date in "last updated" in the web UI